-See www.sportspark.co.uk for full details of the facilities available and current pricing for the educational membership.
+See Sports Facilities Norwich - Sportspark for full details of the facilities available and current pricing for the educational membership.

-Student clubs and societies
+Student Clubs and Societies

-UEA's student sport clubs are run by UEA's PE and Sport department (uea+sport).
+UEA's student sports clubs are run by UEA's PE and Sport department (uea+sport).
 The student societies are run by uea|su.
 CCN Students do not have automatic access to student clubs and societies.
-You must be an associate member of the uea|su (see above to be eligible to apply to join a club or society.
+You must be an Associate Member of the uea|su as mentioned previously.

-Note that specific clubs or societies have respective joining fees in addition to the associate member fee.
+Please note that specific clubs/societies have respective joining fees, in addition to the Associate Member fee.

-Student Sports Clubs membership (uea+sport)
+Student Sports Clubs Membership (uea+sport)

-Subject to a club's discretion, students over the age of 18 years who are uea|su associate members can become an 'associate member' of UEA sport clubs:
+Subject to a club's discretion, CCN students over the age of 18 years, who are uea|su Associate Members, can become an 'associate member' of UEA sports clubs.
+Please see below for details:

-- Standard membership: - £50 annual Sports Association Membership (SAM) is mandatory to enable membership of one or more of the clubs - The respective club fee is paid to each club that is joined (prices vary by club) - Standard 'Plus' membership - Where a prospective associate member will bring with them a skill / benefit that positively affects the club or uea+sport function e.g. qualified coach that will take club sessions, help manage the team; drivers for mini-buses where the club / uea+sport would have had to pay for a driver. - £50 SAM payment or club fee may be waived
+- Standard Membership: - £45 annual Sports Association Membership (SAM) is mandatory to enable membership of one or more of the clubs - The respective club fee is paid to each club that is joined (prices vary by club) - Standard 'Plus' Membership: - Where a prospective associate member will bring with them a skill/benefit that positively affects the club or uea+sport function, e.g. qualified coach that will take club sessions, help manage the team; drivers for mini-buses where normally the uea+sport would have had to pay for a driver, the £45 SAM payment or club fee may be waived.

-Representing UEA sport clubs
+Representing UEA Sports Clubs

-- Any student holding a UEA campus card will be deemed eligible to compete for UEA in the British Universities and Colleges Sport (BUCS) when completing the minimum of 225 hours of study at their FE institution, as required within the BUCS regulations. - Note students can only participate in BUCS on behalf of UEA or their college, not both. - Non-BUCS competitions will also be open for associate members to participate as long as they possess a current UEA campus card. - Associate members will not be eligible for club committee positions. - Ziggurat and inter-varsity competitions are unfortunately unavailable for associate members to participate in.
+- Any CCN student holding a UEA campus card will be deemed eligible to compete for UEA in the British Universities and Colleges Sports (BUCS) when completing the minimum 225 hours of study at their FE institution, as required within the BUCS regulations. - Please note, students can only participate in BUCS on behalf of UEA or their college, not both. - Non-BUCS competitions will also be open for associate members to participate as long as they possess a current UEA campus card. - Associate members will not be eligible for club committee positions. - Ziggurat and inter-varsity competitions are unfortunately unavailable for associate members to participate in.